LehengTHU/AlphaRec/README.md

 - The complicated user preference similarity may be implicitly encoded in language spaces, with a naive linear mapping matrix to activate.

 ## AlphaRec
-Exploring the potential of advanced language representations with leading collaborative filtering (CF) components.
+Exploring the potential of advanced language representations with leading collaborative filtering (CF) components (i.e., nonlinear projection, graph convolution, and contrastive learning objective).

-*"AlphaRec introduces a new text-based CF paradigm with several desirable advantages: **being easy to implement, lightweight, rapid convergence, superior zero-shot recommendation abilities in new domains, and being aware of user intention**."*
+*"AlphaRec introduces a new language-representation-based CF paradigm with several desirable advantages: **being easy to implement, lightweight, rapid convergence, superior zero-shot recommendation abilities in new domains, and being aware of user intention**."*

 ### Rapid Convergence & User Intention Capture
 <div style="width: 100%; text-align: center; margin:auto;">